 In the summer, you don't want to heat intake air with the exhaust air.
 You do still want the incoming air to go through the filter which in practice means it should still go via the HRV.
 The best idea is to bypass the exhaust air straight outside rather than via the HRV.
 Ideally you want to make the bypass valve automatic when the outside temperature gets above about 73 degrees F.

 What are ERVs and HRVs?

 Both ERVs and HRVs have a heat exchanger that aims to somewhat match the temperature of the incoming air to the temperature of the outgoing air.
 ERVs go a little further in aiming to somewhat match the humidity of the incoming air to the humidity of the outgoing air.
 The matching process is obviously only possible to a certain percentage, but even so it can have a significant beneficial impact on your energy bill.
-In a decent ERV, about 95% of the heat energy from the outbound stale air is transferred to the incoming fresh air (and about 75% of the humidity).
+In a top of the line ERV, they claim about 90% of the heat energy from the outbound stale air is transferred to the incoming fresh air (and about 70% of the humidity).

 ERV or HRV

 If you are in a hot humid area then you will want an ERV, but if you are in a cold area then you are much better off with an HRV.
 HRVs are also a little bit more efficient than ERVs.
 My choice is an HRV.